 Sharpening Panel in ADP Pro

-The new sharpening panel in ADP Pro v3 has significantly improved in functionality.
+The new sharpening panel in the ADP Pro Luminosity Masks Panel has significantly improved in functionality.
 We have added an auto web sharpen section with 3 methods to sharpen included.
 You will also find a self sharpening section giving you complete freedom and control.
 In the tools and viewing section there are powerful tools for edge protection for further control.

 Video Introduction to the Sharpening Panel